UbiquityRobotics/ubiquity_launches/README.md

 ## Development Overview

-All of the ubiquity robots use [ROS](http://www.ros.org/) (Robot Operating System).
+All of the Ubiquity robots use [ROS](http://www.ros.org/) (Robot Operating System).
 ROS breaks a robot application into a multitude of ROS nodes (i.e. processes) running on one or more processors